 Last summer, my family and I went to London, England, for six days.
 Six busy, jam-packed days, as my mom wanted to see as much as she could (a theory that I do endorse from time to time, though my preferred travel style is to live like the natives and take it easy).
 I took three projects—a pair of socks, a hat, a crochet scarf.
 For six days.
 And you know what?
 I finished all of them.
 (Now that I think about it, I had started the socks before leaving.)

-- Pick easy projects.
 “Easy” here is a relative term.
 I’m not suggesting that everyone knit only flat garter stitch or stockinette stitch in the round, but be honest with yourself about your skill level and choose projects that you can knit without having to give a lot of attention.
 I know I can knit plain stockinette socks with my eyes closed, so they’re a good project for me.
-Projects like Izumi Ouchi’s Clipper Mitts or Amy Christoffers’ Shelburne Scarf from Knitscene Summer 2011 would be great on-the-go knitting.
+Projects like Izumi Ouchi’s Clipper Mitts, top-right, or Amy Christoffers’ Shelburne Scarf, bottom-right, from Knitscene Summer 2011 would be great on-the-go knitting.

 P.S.—Knitting on the go has been made even easier with the invention of laptops, tablets, and programs like Zinio that let you cart around multiple books without the weight, and knitscene Summer 2011 is now available on Zinio!